BIOC3002 Structural and Functional Biochemistry

 - This unit builds on what is taught at Level 2 in Biochemistry and Molecular Biology of the Cell and Biochemical Regulation of Cell Function.
 The relationship between the structures of macromolecules and their biological function are emphasised throughout the unit.
 The unit teaches the commonly used experimental methods of macromolecular structure elucidation including X-ray crystallography, nuclear magnetic resonance (NMR) spectroscopy and electron microscopy.
 Computational methods of structure prediction and other biophysical techniques are also covered as methods to obtain information on macromolecular structure.

-- Students are able to (1) gain an understanding of the relationship between macromolecular structure and biological function and (2) carry out a range of modern biochemical techniques used with macromolecules.
+- Students are able to (1) demonstrate an understanding of the relationship between macromolecular structure and biological function and (2) carry out a range of modern biochemical techniques used with macromolecules.

 - Indicative assessments in this unit are as follows: (1) an end-of-semester theory examination; (2) student-focused exploration of protein structure and function (poster and assignment); and (3) assessment on the basis of lab notebook and a lab report.
 Further information is available in the unit outline.